SOUMENKONAI/Sentiment-Analysis-on-Twitter-Data/README.md

 #Minitab visuals are used for some part of data visualizations and EDA

-#new_dff.csv is our dataset used in the analysis
+#Twitter Data.csv is our dataset used in the analysis

-#Final Report Group Omega is our Project report in PDF format
+#Final Report is our Project report in PDF format